Authorities have arrested 25 people who ordered that a 16-year-old girl be raped in front of her own family as payback for her brother's crimes.

 Following the second rape, the mothers of the two victims reported the crimes to the Violence Against Women Center in Multan, the BBC reports.
-Authorities then learned of the dozens of people involved in orchestrating the “revenge rape,” as Younis characterized it to the Post.
+Authorities then learned of the dozens of people involved in orchestrating the “revenge rape,” as Younis characterized.

 Now, 25 of the 29 people involved in the incidents have already been taken into custody, including the initial attacker, leaving four others not yet captured, the second attacker among them.

 These arrests, however, came only after what the Punjab province’s Chief Minister Shahbaz Sharif now calls a “criminal delay,” with the official police report on the first incident not being filed until July 24.